 For processing by STA: use the 13-octet all-one string;

-The function shall output the string A1 || P || A2 and shall set the plaintext indicator to P if the decryption -verification process is successful and shall output a failure otherwise.
+The function shall output the string P || A and shall set the plaintext indicator to P if the decryption/verification process is successful and shall output a failure otherwise.

-11.11.2.7.3 Output Transformation
+11.11.2.7.3 Output Transformation (Massage Plaintext if Applicable)

-Parse the output string A1 || P || A2 and re-order IEs (including associated fragments, if applicable) that are out of order.
+Parse the output string P || A and re-order IEs (including associated fragments, if applicable) that are out of order.

-Output the result of this transformation (which contains all IEs in ascending order)
+Substitute the second input string by the result of this transformation (which contains all IEs in ascending order).

-With Option #2, no reordering is necessary and, therefore, this step never needs to be implemented, since the(if any) .
-This covers the
+NOTE: With Option #2, no reordering is necessary and, therefore, this step never needs to be implemented, since the to-be-authenticated string (if any) is always “at the back” of the second input string.
+This covers the special case is where one encrypts the entire string, except possibly for a small portion at the end (e.g., the vendor-specific information).

-.

-Editor note: submission 12/1385, which requested the previous edits, has an Appendix supposedly